Tom Sims (American football)

-Thomas Sidney Sims (born April 18, 1967) is a former American football defensive tackle who played four seasons in the National Football League (NFL) with the Kansas City Chiefs and Indianapolis Colts.
-He was drafted by the Chiefs in the sixth round of the 1990 NFL Draft.
+Thomas Sidney Sims (born April 18, 1967) is an American football coach and former defensive tackle.
+He is the defensive coordinator and defensive line coach for Wayne State University, positions he has held since 2023.
+He also played four seasons in the National Football League (NFL) with the Kansas City Chiefs and Indianapolis Colts.
+He was drafted by the Chiefs in the sixth round of the 1990 NFL draft.
 He first played college football for the Broncos of Western Michigan University before transferring to play for the Pittsburgh Panthers of the University of Pittsburgh.
 He attended Cass Technical High School in Detroit, Michigan.

 College career

 Sims graduated from Pittsburgh with a business degree in 1990.

 Professional career

-Sims was drafted by the Kansas City Chiefs in the sixth round, with the 152nd overall pick, of the 1990 NFL Draft.
+Sims was drafted by the Kansas City Chiefs in the sixth round, with the 152nd overall pick, of the 1990 NFL draft.
 In early September 1990, before the start of the regular season, Sims was placed on injured reserve with an ankle injury.
 He did not appear in a game in 1990.
 He played in 14 games for the Chiefs in 1991 and recorded 6 total tackles.
 He signed with the Chiefs in July 1992.
 He appeared in 12 games in 1992, recording 12 total tackles, 3.0 sacks and 1 fumble recovery.
 He was released by the Chiefs on September 4, 1993.

 Sims signed with the Indianapolis Colts in early November 1993.
 He played in 5 games, starting 3, for the Colts in 1993 and recorded 30 total tackles and 1.0 sack.
 He played in 16 games, starting 1, in 1994 and recorded 12 solo tackles and 5 tackle assists.

 Sims was signed by the Minnesota Vikings on June 2, 1995.
 He was released by the Vikings on August 28, 1995.

 Sims signed with the Kansas City Chiefs on March 18, 1996.
 He spent time with the Chiefs during the 1996 regular season but did not appear in any games.